-- (1) A student who fails to pass all courses set for a semester will be cautioned that their academic progress falls below an acceptable standard. - (2) Despite subrule (1), a student who fails to pass all courses set for a semester will be required to show cause, to the associate dean (academic), why their enrolment should not be cancelled, if - (a) the student has been cautioned in any earlier semester within the program; or - (b) the student has failed two clinical placement courses. - (3) For the purpose of subrule (2)(a), a student who failed a course in 2012 or earlier, they will have been cautioned in an earlier semester within the program. - (4) Despite subrules (1) and (2), a student will be refused further enrolment in the program if - (a) the student fails to pass all courses set for a semester and has been required to show cause in any earlier semester within the program under these rules; or - (b) the student has failed three or more clinical placement courses; or - (c) the student has failed the same clinical placement course more than once; or - (d) the student fails a course in 2013 or later and was previously refused enrolment from the program under the program rules for 2012 or earlier. - (5) A student who is required to show cause under subrule (2) must do so no later than 20 business days after being required to show cause. - (6) A student who has been cautioned or required to show cause may be required to attend a meeting with the associate dean (academic). - (7) Show cause applications will be determined in accordance with criteria set by the associate dean (academic). - (8) A student who has been required to show cause may have conditions set on their re-enrolment by the associate dean (academic). - (9) A student will be refused further enrolment in the program if - (a) the student fails to show cause by the due date; or - (b) the student's show cause application is refused; or - (c) the student fails to meet the conditions set on their enrolment by the associate dean (academic). - (10) Withdrawal without academic penalty does not count as failure to pass a course.
+- (1) A student who fails to pass all courses set for a semester will be cautioned that their academic progress falls below an acceptable standard. - (2) Despite subrule (1), a student who fails to pass all courses set for a semester will be required to show cause, to the associate dean (academic), why their enrolment should not be cancelled, if- - (a) the student has been cautioned in any earlier semester within the program; or - (b) the student has failed two clinical placement courses. - (3) For the purpose of subrule (2)(a), a student who failed a course in 2012 or earlier will be treated as if they had been cautioned in an earlier semester within the program. - (4) Despite subrules (1) and (2), a student will be refused further enrolment in the program if- - (a) the student fails to pass all courses set for a semester and has been required to show cause in any earlier semester within the program under these rules; or - (b) the student has failed three clinical placement courses; or - (c) the student has failed the same course in phase 1 twice; or - (d) the student has failed the same clinical placement course in phase 2 twice; or - (e) the student fails a course in 2014 or later and was previously refused enrolment from the program under the program rules for 2013 or earlier. - (5) A student who is required to show cause under subrule (2) must do so no later than 20 business days after being required to show cause. - (6) A student who is required to show cause will be required to attend a meeting with the associate dean (academic). - (7) Show cause applications will be determined in accordance with criteria set by the associate dean (academic). - (8) A student who is required to show cause may have conditions set on their re-enrolment by the associate dean (academic). - (9) A student will be refused further enrolment in the program if- - (a) the student fails to show cause by the due date; or - (b) the student's show cause application is refused; or - (c) the student fails to meet the conditions set on their enrolment by the associate dean (academic). - (10) Withdrawal without academic penalty does not count as failure to pass a course.